flabbyninja/scratch/scripts/wg-filter/README.md

 ## Output

-Compressed ZIP file containing selection of conf files from the chosen country.
-This will contain a random set up to the number specified, or the full set if number chosen is greater than those available to choose from.
+Compressed ZIP file containing selection of `.conf` files from the chosen country.
+This will contain a random set, up to the number specified, or the full set if number chosen is greater than those available to choose from.